Occupational burnout: History

 In 1957, Swiss psychiatrist Paul Kielholz coined the term Erschöpfungsdepression [exhaustion-depression].
 The concept was one of a number of new depression-subtypes that gained traction in France and Germany during the 1960s.
-In 1961, British author Graham Greene published the novel A Burnt-Out Case, the story of an architect who became disenchanted with the fame his achievements garnered for him and volunteered to work at leper colony in the Congo.
+In 1961, British author Graham Greene published the novel A Burnt-Out Case, the story of an architect who became disenchanted with the fame his achievements garnered for him and volunteered to work at a leper colony in the Congo.
 In 1965, Kielholz publicised therapy for Erschöpfungsdepression in the German-speaking world through his book Diagnose und Therapie der Depressionen für den Praktiker [Diagnosis and Treatment of Depression for the Practitioner].
 His work inspired further writing on the topic by German psychiatrist Volker Faust.

 In 1968, the second edition of the American Psychiatric Association's (APA) Diagnostic and Statistical Manual (DSM-II) replaced "psychophysiologic nervous system reaction" with the condition neurasthenic neurosis (neurasthenia).
-This condition was "characterized by complaints of chronic weakness, easy fatigability, and sometimes exhaustion."
-Another condition added to this edition was the similar asthenic personality, which was "characterized by easy fatigability, low energy level, lack of enthusiasm, marked incapacity for enjoyment, and oversensitivity to physical and emotional stress."
+This condition was "characterized by complaints of chronic weakness, easy fatigability, and sometimes exhaustion".
+Another condition added to this edition was the similar asthenic personality, which was "characterized by easy fatigability, low energy level, lack of enthusiasm, marked incapacity for enjoyment, and oversensitivity to physical and emotional stress".

 In 1969, American prison official Harold B Bradley used the term burnout in a criminology paper to describe the fatigued staff at a centre for treating young adult offenders.
 Bradley's article has been cited as the first known academic paper to use the term.

-In 1974, Herbert Freudenberger, a German-born American clinical psychologist, used the term "burn-out" in his academic paper "Staff Burn-Out."
+In 1974, Herbert Freudenberger, a German-born American clinical psychologist, used the term "burn-out" in his academic paper "Staff Burn-Out".
 The paper was based on his qualitative observations of the volunteer staff (including himself) at a free clinic for drug addicts.
 He characterized burnout by a set of symptoms that includes exhaustion resulting from work's excessive demands.
-Other symptoms he identified were headaches, sleeplessness, "quickness to anger," and closed thinking.
-He observed that the burned-out worker "looks, acts, and seems depressed."
+Other symptoms he identified were headaches, sleeplessness, "quickness to anger", and closed thinking.
+He observed that the burned-out worker "looks, acts, and seems depressed".
 After the publication of Freudenberger's paper, interest in the concept grew.

 The American psychologist Christina Maslach described burnout in a 1976 magazine article as reflecting the impact of interpersonal stress on human service workers (e.g., social workers, psychiatrists, poverty lawyers, etc.).
 The impact manifested itself in symptoms such as fatigue, quickness to anger, and cynical attitudes toward the people the service workers were supposed to help.
 Also in 1976, Israeli-American psychologist Ayala Pines and American psychologist Elliot Aronson, using group workshops, began to treat people having symptoms of burnout.
 Pines collaborated with Maslach in writing essentially data-free papers about burnout in individuals who worked in day care centers and mental health facilities.

 In 1980, the DSM-III was released.
 It abolished the concepts of neurasthenia and asthenic personality, both with the explanation "This DSM-II category was rarely used."
 Neither was directly replaced.
 Also in 1980, American psychologist Cary Cherniss published the book Staff Burnout: Job Stress in the Human Services.